 Individuals, for-profit corporations and not-for-profit organizations whose projects appear to meet the guidelines may be invited to submit a full application.
 An invitation to submit a full application in no way guarantees that the SEF will ultimately approve the project.

-A SEF will report each complete application it receives on the PUC Project Matrix.
-An application will be considered complete when it contains the information needed for the SEF to conduct the technical and financial due diligence of the proposed activity or project.

 APPLICATION CONTENT

 While application forms may vary according to design criteria, this section describes general guidelines for the application forms.